 Luch, Bill Bell, Bill McRight, and others.
 Early meetings were held at

-Luby's Cafeteria at Preston Center until being moved to the
+the Luby's Cafeteria in Preston Center until being moved to the

 Garland Women's Activities Building

 where we meet today.
 Over the years the Society has supported the Dallas